Mohammedvaraliya/MCA-Coursework/Placement-Preparation-Coding-Practice/Asian-Paint-Technical-Round-2024/Question-6/README.md

-Thanks for sharing the problem image!
-Let's walk through it clearly and simply.

----

 ## 🧩 Problem Explanation: Maximum Height of Triangle

 You're given **N balls**, and you want to arrange them in rows to form a triangle: